jreisinger/rex/README.md

             access_key: <AWSAccessKeyId>
             password: <AWSSecretKey>

-1. create key pair in Amazon portal and store it as
+1. create key pair called `rex` in Amazon portal and store it as (to create a public key out of your just downloaded private key: `ssh-keygen -y -f your-aws-private-key.pem`):

         .priv-key.pem
         .pub-key.key